rafgenduke/willhabenAPI/README.md

 # Willhaben API
-This module has only tested on `https://willhaben.at`!
+This module has only been tested on `https://willhaben.at`!

 ## Documentation
 There are two ways you can use this API.